1. The Support Dilemma: Why This Question Arises

 Considering Third-Party Support for Oracle?

-Extended System Lifespan: Oracle typically ends "Premier Support" for products after 5 years, prompting upgrades or expensive extended support.
-Third-party support allows you to run stable legacy versions indefinitely with full support — organisations can keep a reliable ERP or database version for 10–15+ years without being forced to upgrade.
+Oracle typically ends “Premier Support” for products after 5 years, prompting upgrades or expensive extended support.
+Third-party support allows you to run stable legacy versions indefinitely with full support.
+Organisations can keep a reliable ERP or database version for 10-15+ years without being forced to upgrade.

-Support for Customisations: Oracle's support policy does not cover custom code or modified configurations in depth; however, third-party support will troubleshoot and assist with your customisations, recognising each client's unique environment.
+Oracle’s support policy does not cover custom code or modified configurations in depth.
+However, third-party support will troubleshoot and assist with your customisations, recognising each client’s unique environment.

-Freedom from Forced Upgrades: With independent support, you won't be pressured into cloud migrations or software upgrades just to stay supported.
+With independent support, you will not be pressured into cloud migrations or software upgrades just to stay supported.
 You decide when (and if) an upgrade makes business sense.
+For the full savings analysis, see our guide on third-party Oracle support: savings or a trap?

 | Aspect | Oracle Premier Support | Third-Party Support |